zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/getting-started-b2b/gettingStartedB2B.md

 A Trading Partner is an external business entity that your company interacts with, and sends or receives business transactions, such as orders and invoices, in electronic form.

-The menu, B2B > Trading Partners is the area where you need to register all your external trading partners and enter information on their behalf.
+**Menu > B2B > Trading Partners** is the area where you need to register all your external trading partners and enter information on their behalf.
 Note that your trading partners cannot access these UI pages in your Oracle Integration instance.
 Therefore, as the B2B system administrator, you gather information from your external trading partners, offline, and enter that information in the Trading Partner UI pages.

 Similar to B2B for Oracle Integration, your external trading partner will have a B2B application of their own, and they will collect some information about your company, offline, and enter it into their B2B application, which you cannot directly access.